SergioMEV/slurm-for-dummies/README.md

 You don't have to fill out all of the fields in the configuration tool since a lot of them can be left to their defaults.
 The following fields are the once we had to manually configure:
 - ClusterName: `<YOUR-CLUSTER-NAME>`
-- SlurmctldHost: `<CONTROL-NODE-NAME>`
+- SlurmctldHost: `<CONTROLLER-NODE-NAME>`
 - NodeName: `<WORKER-NODE-NAME>`[1-3] (this would mean that you have 4 worker nodes called `<WORKER-NODE-NAME>1`, `<WORKER-NODE-NAME>2`, `<WORKER-NODE-NAME>3`)
 - Enter values for CPUs, Sockets, CoresPerSocket, and ThreadsPerCore according to $ lscpu (run on node computer)
 - ProctrackType: linuxproc

 Once you press the `submit` button at the bottom of the configuration tool a configuration file should be created at `/etc/slurm/slurm.conf`.

-Now, we have to start the slurm controller node service and configure it to start at startup, like so:
+Now, we have to start the slurm controllerler node service and configure it to start at startup, like so:
 ```
 $ sudo systemctl enable slurmctld
 $ sudo systemctl start slurmctld